zrajm/cheaf/README.md

 ## ELAN

-ELAN is an annotation tool developed by [The Language Archive] at the [Max Planck Institute for Psycholinguistics] in the Netherlands.
+[ELAN] is an annotation tool developed by [The Language Archive] at the [Max Planck Institute for Psycholinguistics] in the Netherlands.
 It is used for annotating video and audio data.

 Unfortunately its output data is in XML format, which isn't very shell script friendly.
+This tool tries to bridge (some of the gap) between the (horrendous) XML and the shell.

 ## Copyright